HonestCasa logoHonestCasa

 Kansas's affordable housing makes it easier to build equity faster.
 Credit unions — especially CommunityAmerica in KC and Credit Union of America in Wichita — typically offer the best HELOC rates.
 Start there before exploring other options.

 Ready to see your options?
-Check your current home value estimate and mortgage balance to understand your available equity.
+Check your current home value and mortgage balance to understand your available equity.

 HonestCasa helps homeowners understand and access their home equity.
 We're educators, not lenders.